- NDIS (National Disability Insurance Scheme)

 - refer you to a Support Package provider for a comprehensive intake assessment.

-Prahran Mission provides Individual Client Support packages in three catchment areas – Bayside, Inner East Melbourne, and South East Melbourne.
+Uniting Prahran provides Individual Client Support packages in three catchment areas – Bayside, Inner East Melbourne, and South East Melbourne.

 Note: People who live out of our catchment areas but who wish to access our services may still be eligible for our assistance, so please contact your preferred office to discuss this further.